Solve a vehicle routing problem (VRP) using R and Nextmv Cloud

 If successful, the returned result is a runID.
 This ID identifies your run and lets you query the status and retrieve the result.

-We assume here that the call never fails.
-In a production system, you would need to check that the server responded with status 202 Accepted before continuing.
-In addition you may want to use jsonlite directly to construct the JSON string first, before passing it to httr to have more control about the conversion process and to increase testability of your code.
+In a production system, you would need to check that the server responded with status `202 Accepted` before continuing.
+For example, the system could respond with a `429` status code that indicates you hit a rate limit and you’ll need to try it again in a few moments.
+In addition, you may want to use jsonlite directly to construct the JSON string first, before passing it to httr, to have more control over the conversion process and to increase testability of your code.

 Step 2: Wait until the problem is solved